alvinng4/Gravity-Simulator/README.md

 ```

 #### launch_simulation
-launch_simulation() is the main method for initiating the simulation.
+launch_simulation() is the main method for launching the simulation.

 | Parameter | Type | Default | Description |
 |-----------|------|---------|-------------|